About Services Experience AI Playbook Contact

 screenshot — IndiaForums.com

 Traffic doesn't arrive evenly.
-When a popular show airs — Anupamaa's season finale, a surprise elimination, TRP week results — the load spikes massively in minutes.
-Thousands of users flood the same forum threads simultaneously.
-On top of that, the platform has 15+ years of community history — threads, user profiles, content archives — that all has to stay fast and accessible while new features keep shipping.
+When a popular show airs — a season finale, a surprise elimination, TRP-week results — load spikes massively in minutes as thousands of users flood the same threads at once.
+On top of that sits 15+ years of community history — threads, profiles, archives — that all has to stay fast and accessible while new features keep shipping.
+Build for the average and the night that matters most is the night you go down.

-We built every layer assuming spikes, not averages.
-Caching strategies tuned for the kind of content that goes viral in the Indian TV community.
-Queue-based processing for user-generated content so a flood of forum posts doesn't choke the rest of the platform.
-The system handles traffic surges without anyone noticing — and degrades gracefully when a dependent service is slow instead of taking the whole site down.
+We built every layer assuming spikes, not averages — caching tuned for the content that goes viral in the Indian TV community, and queue-based processing so a flood of user posts doesn't choke the rest of the platform.
+When a dependent service slows down, the site degrades gracefully instead of taking everything with it.
+Traffic surges pass without anyone noticing.

 > services_used